barrettotte/Game-2600/README.md

-# Defender-2600
+# Game-2600

-A super basic "game" made for the Atari 2600 (VCS) to strengthen my 6502 assembly knowledge in a fun way.
+Some fun messing around with Atari 2600 (VCS) to strengthen my 6502 assembly knowledge in a fun way.

-I didn't want to make anything too crazy that I would spend months on.
-I was just genuinely curious what all goes into making a game with this architecture.

 ## Game